zooniverse/front-end-monorepo/README.md

 FEM's storybook can be viewed at [https://zooniverse.github.io/front-end-monorepo/](https://zooniverse.github.io/front-end-monorepo/).

-To deploy the latest version FEM's storybook, check out `master` and run `yarn bootstrap` then `yarn deploy-storybook`.
+To deploy the latest version FEM's storybook, make sure you have pulled the latest production version and run `yarn bootstrap` then `yarn deploy-storybook`.

 ### Environment variables